Have you decided to purchase a baby wrap but don’t know where to begin?

 - Lifetime guarantee.

-- There’s a lot of material in this wrap — you may find there’s just too much of it if you’re on the shorter side.
+- There’s a lot of material in this wrap, making it bulky if you’re on the shorter side.

 - The fabric can be hot and heavy.

-I love that the Moby Sling Wrap is simple to use — it’s not intimidating for a new dad, or mom, who’s just trying to get the hang of babywearing.
+We love that the Moby Sling Wrap is simple to use.
+It’s not intimidating for a new dad — or mom — who’s trying to get the hang of babywearing.
 There are no complicated maneuvers or methods to learn.
-Just put the wrap and baby on, and go.
+Fasten the wrap around your body, add your baby, and go.

-This is for use with newborns to toddlers, and offers both hip and front carry options.
-It’s one size fits all, so there’s no need to worry about sizing.
+You can carry newborns to toddlers in this wrap, and it offers both hip and front carry options.
+One size fits all, so there’s no need to worry about sizing.
 If you’re inclined to share a wrap, this model is the way to go.

-The fabric is breathable, woven cotton that’s machine washable and comfortable to use, even during long periods of wear.
-If you have a partner that’s looking for a functional and intuitive way to babywear, the Moby sling wrap is a great option.
+The fabric is a breathable, woven cotton that’s machine washable and comfortable to use, even during long periods of wear.
+If you have a partner looking for a functional and intuitive carrier, the Moby sling wrap is a great option.

 - Straightforward and easy to use.